metagenomics/metagenomics-tk/docs/tutorials/tutorial2/dereplication.md

 In this final part of the tutorial we **aggregate** the MAGs recovered from multiple samples, **dereplicate** them, and briefly inspect both the resulting clusters and the **read-mapping depth** (coverage) of some MAGs in the small example dataset.

-Dereplication reduces a large set of MAGs to a **non-redundant genome catalogue** by grouping nearly identical genomes (typically using Average Nucleotide Identity, ANI) and picking a single, high-quality representative per cluster.
+Dereplication reduces a large set of MAGs to a **non-redundant genome catalogue** by grouping nearly identical genomes (typically using Average Nucleotide Identity, ANI) and selecting the highest-quality MAG as the representative for each cluster.
 This avoids double-counting strains, simplifies downstream analyses and prevents ambiguous read mapping to many almost-identical genomes.

 Within the Metagenomics-Toolkit, dereplication is implemented as a separate module that:

-* takes the previous run or a table describing all MAGs (including completeness, contamination and coverage),
+1. takes the previous run or a table describing all MAGs (including completeness, contamination and coverage),
-* clusters similar genomes in a bottom-up fashion (using Mash and ANI distances), and
+2. clusters similar genomes in a bottom-up fashion (using Mash and ANI distances), and
-* selects the best representative per cluster based on quality and assembly statistics.
+3. selects the best representative per cluster based on quality and assembly statistics.

 ---